tsmx/obis-reader/README.md

 To run the OBIS reader on a Raspberry I suggest the following steps:

-1. Connect to your Raspberry as `pi`
+1. Connect to your Raspberry as `pi`.
    ```
    ssh pi@raspberrypi
    ```
-2. Create a new user:
+2. Create a new user.
    ```
    sudo adduser obis
    ```
 3. Grant the new user the right to read from the smartmeter connector.
-For most USB connected readers available under `/dev/ttyUSBx` this is done by adding the user to the group `dialout`:
+For most USB connected readers available under `/dev/ttyUSBx` this is done by adding the user to the group `dialout`.
    ```
    sudo usermod -a -G dialout obis
    ```
-4. As user `obis` create a new directory for the OBIS reader solution `/home/obis/obisreader`
+4. As user `obis` create a new directory for the OBIS reader solution `/home/obis/obisreader`.
    ```
    ssh obis@raspberrypi
    mkdir obisreader
    ```
 5. "Ship" the solution from your development machine to the Raspberry.
-This could be easily done using rsync:
+This could be easily done using rsync.
    ```
    rsync -av -e ssh --exclude='node_modules/' ObisReader/ obis@raspberrypi:/home/obis/obisreader
    ```
    Excluding the node_modules folder saves a LOT of time!
-6. On the Raspberry as user `obis` in `/home/obis/obisreader` run:
+6. On the Raspberry as user `obis` in `/home/obis/obisreader` install the needed NodeJS packages.
    ```
    npm install
    ```